stytchauth/stytch-nextjs-pages-router-example/README.md

 2. Within your new Project, navigate to [SDK configuration](https://stytch.com/dashboard/sdk-configuration), and click **Enable SDK**.

-3. Navigate to [OAuth](https://stytch.com/dashboard/oauth), and set up login for Google in the Test environment.
+3. Navigate to [OAuth](https://stytch.com/dashboard/oauth), and enable login for Google in the Test environment.
+Config will be done for you automatically in Test.

    <img width="400" alt="OAuth configuration" src="https://user-images.githubusercontent.com/100632220/217055674-a7dafc17-6ad3-492f-8dd2-92560d60dc00.png">